wwfyde/dify-docs/en/features/workflow/nodes/knowledge-retrieval.md

 # Knowledge Retrieval

 \
-The Knowledge Base Retrieval Node is designed to query text content related to user questions from the Dify Knowledge Base, which can then be used as context for subsequent answers by the Large Language Model (LLM).
+The Knowledge Base Retrieval Node is designed to query text content related to user questions from the MoLook Knowledge Base, which can then be used as context for subsequent answers by the Large Language Model (LLM).

 <figure><img src="../../../.gitbook/assets/image (44).png" alt=""><figcaption></figcaption></figure>